|The Weedly News|

 Judge Sheldon also frequently screamed at defense attorneys Christopher Glew and Allison Margolin, thus, as the OC Weekly notes, providing ample grounds for an appeal.

-“I am not able to mention the AG guidelines at all, nor bring into evidence my corporate minutes, nor mention that I used the law to determine the legality of our collective,” Grumbine said
+“I am not able to mention the AG guidelines at all, nor bring into evidence my corporate minutes, nor mention that I used the law to determine the legality of our collective,” Grumbine said during the trial.

 Given the judge’s seeming hatred for marijuana and the people who use it, courtroom observers weren’t surprised at the hateful verdict.

 “The only way a jury could have acquitted them was with jury nullification,” said Charles Monson, a wheelchair-bound activist who worked with Byron and Grumbine.
 “But the judge really painted them into a corner by not letting them look at the entirety of medical marijuana law.